samsorrel/mdn-content/files/en-us/learn_web_development/extensions/server-side/django/development_environment/index.md

 ### Create an account and repository on GitHub

 First we will create a free account on GitHub.
-With a free account you can't create private repos, but you can create as many _public_ repositories ("repos") as you like.
+With a free account you can create as many repositories ("repos") as you like.
 Then we create and configure a repository named "django_local_library" for storing the [Local library website](/en-US/docs/Learn_web_development/Extensions/Server-side/Django/Tutorial_local_library_website) as we evolve it in the rest of this tutorial.

 The steps are: